Damian Wayne: The Resurrection of Ra's al Ghul

 Beginning in Batman Annual #26 ("Head of the Demon"), Talia takes Damian to the Australian Outback, where he is tutored in the secret history of his grandfather Ra's al Ghul.
 Talia is unaware that White Ghost, a former servant of Ra's, plans to use him to resurrect Ra's, which would kill him in the process.
 Talia is able to save her son from his fate at the last minute.

 Ra's is still able to return, but as a rotting, undead corpse, still needing Damian to stabilize his form.
 Damian flees to alert Batman but is pursued by his evil grandfather.
 Upon entering Wayne Manor, Damian attempts to relay to Tim Drake the fact that Ra's has returned.
 Tim, suspicious of Damian's intentions, does not believe his story and begins a fistfight.
-Damian flees and encounters Alfred.
+Damian flees and encounters Alfred Pennyworth.
 Before he can effectively relay his news, he is attacked by Tim, who perceives Damian's attempt to help a tripping Alfred as an attack, and renews their battle.
 As they fight, members of the League of Assassins approach the manor with the intention of killing everyone within and bringing Damian back to Ra's alive.
 Damian and Tim fight side by side against Ra's and his minions.
 Their collaboration is hindered by their very different philosophies of battle.
 Damian is willing to betray Tim at any moment for his own safety.
 Ra's captures the two and tells Batman that he will use one of them for his own body.
 Batman offers his own body instead.

 Ra's refuses the offer, feeling that he needs someone of a younger age.
 The choices are Tim or Damian.
 Batman offers a third alternative: the "Fountain of Essence" which contains the qualities of a Lazarus Pit.
 Batman and Ra's go in search of the fountain, leaving Tim, Damian, Nightwing, Alfred, and Talia to battle the Sensei.
 Damian leaves his mother and Tim to an unknown fate, while he goes off to be with his father.
 He ends up captured by Ra's and is nearly killed.
 Batman and the others manage to save him, and Talia takes her son and escapes.

 A subsequent conversation between Tim and Alfred implies that Batman has carried out a DNA test on Damian.
 Alfred says Bruce intended to tell him the results when the time was right.
 At this, Tim realizes that Damian is indeed Bruce's son, and exclaims "The son of Satan is my brother?"